Create a Live Encoding session

 Click the Encoding tab.

 Choose whether you want to encode audio, video, or both.
+Also, select the Script Stream check box if you want to intersperse your live broadcast with captions.
+When you select this check box, new options appear in the Output panel.
+These options enable you to add and broadcast captions.
 For information about how to add captions for live broadcast, see the following task.

-Video Complexity Specifies the encoding complexity of the video stream.
+Video Complexity (Advanced) Specifies the encode complexity of the video stream.
 This value can range from Fastest (0) to Best (5).
-Higher values give you higher-quality video but can require significantly more processing time.
-0 and 1 are optimized for Live Encoding in which you have to process the frames in real time, and 2-5 are optimized for offline encoding.
+Higher values give you higher quality video but can require significantly more processing time.
+0 and 1 are optimized for Live Encoding where you have to process the frames in real time and 2-5 are optimized for offline encoding.

 Min Packet Size (Advanced) Specifies the minimum size in bytes of User Datagram Protocol (UDP) packets that stream across the network.
 This setting applies to single bit-rate content that is streamed from a Windows Media server.
 Enter a value to represent, in bytes, the smallest packet size that Expression Encoder allows when streaming.